Diallo75012/small_local_business_agentic_automation_help_owner_greenbite_burger/notes.md

                 it keeps the state updated only in the context of the conditional edge. after that the next node is not having access to those.
 This is due to the behavior of conditional edge which returns a node name and not a state update.
 I tried using generator and yield with a helper function but also not working or maybe need to build there an intermediary node.
 So didn't bother, just used env vars to set state and update..

+# Next
+- [x] have agent starting flow by tracking the incremental `dfidx` of the messages table and would save the last `dfidx` in the `,vars.env` so it has to `order desc` those ids and take whatever is more than that id. if empty it stops, it anay, it work on each row, one by one.
+- [] finish to do the `subprocess` loop that will run messages as they arrive or fi those are a batch list , see if asyncio need to be used
+- [] create a node that would answer all questions from the enquiry database stored messages